vtrvtr/al_phonebook/docs/design.md

 - The testing framework used will be `pytest` to simplify test-writting.
 Test coverage should be 100% for the library and at least 75% for the CLI part.
 - The project will be developed on Windows 10 and tested on the Windows Linux Subsystem to guarantee compatibility.
 The distro used will be Debian.
 - The project will use [`hypothesis`](https://hypothesis.readthedocs.io/en/latest/) for testing.
+- `click` will be used for parsing arguments.
+- `rich` will be used for text rendering.